NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 !!! warning

-    Please note that below disables Ubuntu desktop GUI.<br> Make sure you are operaring on SSH terminal from a remote machine, so that you can continue working ever after diabling the GUI output.
+    Please note that below disables Ubuntu desktop GUI.<br> Make sure you are operaring on SSH terminal from a remote machine, so that you can continue working even after diabling the GUI output.

 ```
 sudo systemctl disable nvzramconfig.service